J-Siu/johnsiu.com/content/blog/ghost-blog-from-wordpress.md

 WordPress requires full LAMP stack, database(MySql/MariaDB), web server (Lighttpd, or more commonly Apache, which use even more resource).

 Ghost on the other hand, only require NodeJS.
 So 2 less packages to maintain and configure.
-Moreover, 1 process[^n] vs 7 processes [^n][^n].
+Moreover, 1 process[^1] vs 7 processes [^2].

 The resource difference may not be that impressive in tables above.
 However, base on my own observation, lighttpd and php-fpm tend to hold on a bit more memory over time.
 Additionally, memory usage reported by `free` is much higher before the switch, __500Mb+(before) vs 235Mb(now)__.

 __PS:__

-[^n]: I customized Ghost index.js to support HTTPS with a single node instance, which is not official supported by the Ghost development team.
+[^1]: I customized Ghost index.js to support HTTPS with a single node instance, which is not official supported by the Ghost development team.
 I will talk about it in a later post.

-[^n]: Number of processes for MySQL depends on setup, it can be reduced to one.
-[^n]: PHP-FPM pool can be reduced to one, I choose to use two.
+[^2]: Number of processes for MySQL depends on setup, it can be reduced to one.
+PHP-FPM pool can be reduced to one, I choose to use two.
 It can be completely eliminated if cgi mode is used in Lighttpd.
 In Apache, mod_php  embedded the php interpreter within Apache process, but Apache itself use more resources than lighttpd.